ExchangeRate-API/strange-case/README.md

 		sidebarFreeText = "A optional paragraph of free text.
 Set to blank in config.toml to clear..."

-#### Creating Your Own Theme
+#### Creating Your Own Color Scheme

-To create your own custom theme simply scroll to the end of the `strange-case.css` stylesheet in the `your-hugo-dir/themes/strange-case/static` folder and edit the template we've left there.
+To create your own custom color scheme simply scroll to the end of the `strange-case.css` stylesheet in the `your-hugo-dir/themes/strange-case/static` folder and edit the template we've left there.

 We'll happily accept pull requests for quality color schemes.